HimesGroup/Asthma_Transcriptomic_Analysis/README.md

 `asthma_integration.R`: R codes for integration analysis.
 Example data used are in the data folder.
 Note that for the rank-based method, 10000 permutations are used for demonstration.

 `data folder` contains example data for running R script `asthma_integration.R`. `datainfo.RDS` contains information of datasets used. `example.RDS` contains differential expression analysis results in a list format.
 Two genes are used here for demonstration.

+`DE_results folder` contains the RMD files for microarray datasets used for our integration analysis of transcriptomic data asthma and glucocorticoid response